Compensation Plan Payout

 Nancy Tobler | Data Analyst, MLM Compensation Consulting

-While there are many factors that contribute to the success or failure of direct selling companies, the compensation plan is one of the biggest.
+Compensation plan payout is one of the biggest factors that contributes to the success or failure of a direct selling company.
 The companies who achieve long-term success have a sound plan that pays the right people.
 Plans that are not well designed and consequently fail to motivate distributors can become a brick wall to company growth.
 The fact of the matter is few companies seem to really grasp the art of compensation.
 To create the best, custom compensation plan for your company, you need to understand the foundation principles.
 You need to understand how your compensation plan pays out.
 Let’s talk about the basic principles of success common to virtually all successful compensation plans.

 The pricing methodology of a company’s product line has a lot to do with its payout.
-There are a lot of pricing-related issues that you need to consider and decisions that you need to make, then all the characteristics of the compensation plan flow from these decisions.
+There are a lot of pricing-related issues that you need to consider and decisions that you need to make.
+All the characteristics of the compensation plan flow from these decisions.

 In today’s network marketing companies, two prices are discussed: Wholesale Price and Retail Price.
 The wholesale price is the price distributors pay for the product.
 Retail is the price customers pay for product and it’s typically 25% higher than the wholesale price.

 Companies choose either the retail or wholesale price as their “base” price.
 Party Plan companies generally employ a retail-based pricing method; distributors sell to customers at retail and take the difference between retail and wholesale as profit.
 Network marketing companies typically use a wholesale-based pricing method.

 How does a company pay its sales force for the behavior it desires?
 What percentage of your profits should your compensation plan pay out?
 How much can you afford to pay out?
 For $1,000 of product sales, should the payout be $60? $100? $200?